 8 hours is a worthy aim, but unrealistic for many (such as parents!).
 Between 6 and 7.5 hours is maybe a goal you'll hit more often.

 Because its battery life is limited (see below), Apple recommends the Watch be charged every night - so sleep monitoring isn't built in.
 You can install a sleep monitoring app, but you might have to charge your Watch during the day, which isn't ideal.
 The Series 3 Apple Watch's battery life is much improved, however, so can (on light, non-GPS use) last nearly three full days and two nights.

-See the screens above to compare the Fitbit Sleep screen and the third-party Apple Watch sleep app Sleep Watch, which you need to download separately.
+See the screens above to compare the Fitbit Sleep screen and the third-party Apple Watch sleep app Sleep Watch, which you need to download separately and pay for.
 You can see that the two apps were pretty close on measuring the time I was asleep (not a great night, I admit!).

 We found that the auto-sensing sleep function on the Fitbit worked a lot better than on Sleep Watch, which sometimes took relative inactivity on waking as continued sleep.
 Fitbit also goes into much greater detail on the different Sleep Stages you go through.

 If you use Fitbit Alta HR, Versa, Charge 2 or Ionic to track your sleep, you can see a record of the Sleep Stages you cycle through at night.
 While you’re asleep each night, your body typically goes through several sleep cycles: Light Sleep, Deep Sleep, and REM sleep that’s associated with dreaming.